-Reservations at this nine-seat sushi counter book out well in advance, but chef Colin Lynch’s omakase experience can be had at home thanks to a special $55 takeout option available Friday and Saturday nights.
+Reservations at this nine-seat sushi counter typically book out well in advance, but chef Colin Lynch’s omakase experience can be had at home thanks to a special $55 takeout option available Friday and Saturday nights.
 The chef might be best known for coastal Italian crudo and pastas at his first restaurant, Bar Mezzana, but he’s a talented sushi chef, too, having honed his slicing and ricing skills with a stint at O Ya.
 At No Relation, the nine-seat sushi counter housed within his second South End restaurant, Shore Leave, his 14-course omakase offerings—think hamachi nigiri with soy, onion, and black truffles, and sunomono-style aji sashimi with sesame and dashi, showcase the same mastery of flavor combinations that’s earned Bar Mezzana’s crudo so much praise.
 Bonus: The unexpected selection of unique wines and sake, curated by general manager Kevyn Ashton.

 11 William E. Mullins Way (located within Shore Leave), South End, Boston, 617-530-1772, norelationboston.com.

-As a kid, chef Ting Yen’s father put him to work in his restaurant, fostering a respect for the culinary art that has persisted to this day.
+As a kid, chef Ting Yen’s father put him to work in his restaurant, fostering a respect for the culinary arts that has persisted to this day.
 Of particular importance to Yen and his father was the freshness of their fish, which he picked up from the market each morning.
 Yen devotes the same careful attention to his own restaurant, which has earned multiple Best of Boston awards.
 Experience Yen’s mastery of the craft with creations like savory seared hamachi and truffle maki, or a California roll elevated with real snow crab.

 1166 Washington St., South End, 617-482-8868, oishiiboston.com.

 This tiny restaurant stowed in a basement on Harvard Ave. continuously exceeds expectations.
 When in need of affordable, fresh sushi in Allston, pop in for impressive rolls like the Fire Bruins Maki, a shrimp tempura roll tucked in an aluminum foil boat and served flaming hot—literally.
 Even with folding chair-style seating and eclectic decorations, this humble sushi restaurant has earned its spot as an Allston staple.

 185 Harvard Ave., Allston, 617-207-8960, facebook.com.